jeverink/jeverink.github.io/_pages/about.md

 Research Interests:
 ======

-My general research interest lie in using techniques from mathematical optimization, numerical mathematics and probability theory/statistics in inverse problems, image processing and machine learning.
+My general research interests lie in using techniques from mathematical optimization, numerical mathematics and probability theory/statistics in inverse problems, image processing and machine learning.
 In particular, the theory and application of regularization strategies and prior modeling.

 Recent Work:
 ======